 Why even stop?

-It seems obvious like an obvious question, but why do we even want to stop overthinking the past anyway?
-Because it’s painful.
+It seems like an obvious question, but why do we even want to stop overthinking the past anyway?

 Is it the fact the thought popped into our mind that makes it painful or is it what we did with it after?

 We focus on the initial thought and how to stop it.
-And then it makes it come back even more intensely and more frequent, which then that reinforces our belief that it’s the mental time traveling that is the problem.
+And then by focusing on it, it comes back even stronger and more frequent, which then reinforces our belief that it’s the mental time traveling that is the problem.

-Until we shift our focus, we’re going to increase the thoughts.
-And until we make a conscious choice to not engaged in rumination, we’re going to continue to suffer.
+Until we make a conscious choice to not engage in rumination, we’re going to continue to suffer.

 How Does Thinking of the Past Impact Us